 You can run or debug tests from the Unit Test Explorer, Solution Explorer, or Class View.
 Unit Test Explorer gives you the advantage to see only tests and test classes, while using other windows you need to know, which projects, files, and classes contain tests.

-To run or debug tests from Solution Explorer or Class View, select one or more items ( classes, files, folders, projects) that contain tests, and use the Run Unit Tests / Debug Unit Tests commands, which are available in the main menu ( ), in the context menu, or with Ctrl+T,R / Ctrl+T,D shortcuts correspondingly.
+To run or debug tests from Solution Explorer or Class View, select one or more items ( classes, files, folders, projects) that contain tests, and use the Run Unit Tests Ctrl+T,R / Debug Unit Tests Ctrl+T,D commands, which are also available in the main menu ( ) and in the context menu.

 Whatever way you choose to run or debug tests, you will see the execution progress, results, and output in the Unit Test Sessions window.
 If there is an open unit test session, the executed tests are added in this session.
 If there are no test sessions or the existing ones are locked, then a new tests session is created.